Gulu–Nimule Road

 Gulu–Nimule Road is a road in the Northern Region of Uganda, connecting the city of Gulu in Gulu District and the town of Nimule in Eastern Equatoria State in South Sudan, just north of the international border between the two countries.
 The road, known as Highway A104 in Uganda, continues into South Sudan as Highway A43.

 Location

 The Gulu–Nimule Road starts at Gulu and continues north, through Pabbo, Atiak, Bibia and Elegu, before ending in Nimule at the border between Uganda and South Sudan, a distance of approximately 106 km.
-The coordinates of the road near Atiak in Amuru District are 3°17'02.0"N, 32°07'04.0"E (Longitude:3.283889; Latitude:32.117778).

 Overview

 Before 2009, the Gulu–Nimule Road was a gravel-surfaced, two-lane road.
 It is a major route of transportation between Uganda and South Sudan.
 During the rainy season, the road became impassable, as was the case in 2008 when rains closed it for a week.
 In March 2009, the World Bank agreed to fund the engineering design of the improved road to an all-weather tarmac surface.
 Vice Consulting Engineers, a South African firm, was awarded the contract to design the road at a cost of US$800,000.
 The government of Japan, through the Japan International Cooperation Agency (JICA), and the World Bank provided the loans to fund the construction, expected to cost US$102 million.